What You Should Know About Negligence

 If you suffered a personal injury that was caused by another person's careless or intentional actions, this individual could be held liable for your injury under the theory of negligence.

-The theory of negligence has four elements that you and your South Bend personal injury attorney must establish to pursue a legal claim against the party that caused your injury:
+The theory of negligence has four elements that you and your South Bend personal injury attorney must establish to pursue a legal claim against the party that caused your injury.
+Contact our firm today for a free case consultation to learn more about the legal process and your right to pursue compensation for the damages you incurred.

 Duty of Care